dhruvesh-patel/spring-elasticsearch/README.md

-This repo demonstrates usage of Elastic Search with Spring Data an Spring boot for simple search.
+This repo demonstrates usage of Elastic Search with Spring Data and Spring boot for simple search.
 We will create Customer document, save data in it & then search based on first name of customer.
 Elastic search is full text search engine based on Lucene library, it searches based on index (called inverted index).

 Pre-requisite:
 1) JDK 11